 Washington Square Park Eco Projects is an environmental initiative whose mission is to celebrate and conserve the nature of Washington Square Park through monitoring, education, and advocacy.

-Washington Square Park is a 9.75 acre park owned by the City of New York and managed and operated by the NYC Parks and Recreation Department.
-The parkland’s past lives include, in reverse chronological order, a a military parade ground, a cemetery, and a marsh.
-The land on which the park sits is the territory of the Lenape.
+Washington Square Park is a 9.75 acre public park managed and operated by the NYC Parks and Recreation Department.
+The park land’s past lives include, in reverse chronological order, a a military parade ground, a cemetery, and a marsh.
+The land on which the park sits is Lenapehoking.

 Georgia Silvera Seamans, Co-founding Director